springload/metacomponent/README.md

 ## API

 See `src/lib/testHelpers.ts` for example usage.
-It requires a DOM and we suggest you use JSDOM like this example.
+It requires a DOM and we suggest you use JSDOM.

 # Out of scope